Ridiculously Easy Sourdough Pizza Crust

 The first business was starting the culture.

 Over several days time of doing this, you should start to see bubbles forming.
-It’s on its way to be a viable starter.
+It’s on its way to being a viable starter.
 You can also start with a culture-specific to sourdough if you want to….like these Sourdough Starters.
 They also have Gluten Free Sourdough Starters.

-Once you have a container (I use a half gallon glass jar) that is starting to fill up….it’s time to use your culture!
+Once you have a container (I use a half-gallon glass jar) that is starting to fill up, it’s time to use your culture!

 Instead of throwing out the discard to replenish, I like to find ways to use it.
 One of our favorite ways is this super easy pizza crust.